pranavj1001/IonicApps/README.md

 Hey there,

 This repository contains some of the hybrid mobile applications based on **Ionic Framework**.
+Here I've also used AngularJS to implement the main programming logic for the applications.

 ### What is Ionic Framework ?
 Ionic is the beautiful, free and open source mobile SDK for developing native and progressive web apps with ease.